 Tips and Expert Advice

 Identifying snakes with red and black stripes can be challenging, especially for those unfamiliar with the local snake fauna.
-However, there are several key features to look for that can help distinguish venomous coral snakes from harmless mimics.
+On the flip side, there are several key features to look for that can help distinguish venomous coral snakes from harmless mimics.

 "Red on Yellow, Kill a Fellow; Red on Black, Venom Lack"